-System Positive approach
+System Positive framework

-Our System Positive ("SP") Framework illustrates the integrated way we consider sustainability and impact.
-The Framework plays a critical role prior to investment, allowing us to diligence and debate the fundamental
+Our System Positive ("SP") framework illustrates the integrated way we consider sustainability and impact.
+The framework plays a critical role prior to investment, allowing us to diligence and debate the fundamental assumptions we have regarding a target investment's potential to contribute to, and benefit from, its sector's sustainability transition, and how PE can play a role - in a clear and comprehensive way.

-System Positive Framework
+System Positive framework

 QUESTION Why?
-What is the target Sector and Sustainability Transition: the systemic shifts we believe are required to make the sector truly sustainable?
+What is the target Sector and Sustainability Transition: the systemic shifts required to make the sector truly sustainable?
 What?
-What is our Sustainability Platform Thesis: how we expect the company to contribute to and benefit from this shift?
+What is our Sustainability Platform Thesis: how do we expect the company to contribute to and benefit from this shift?
 What evidence do we have of the company's contribution to date?
 How?
 Does the business and management team have a long-term orientation?
 Is management committed to advancing a shared vision with PE?
 To what degree is the company run in a sustainable manner today?
 Risks What are the risks to impact?
 What operational sustainability risks and opportunities exist today?
 KPIs How might we measure the company's contribution to this goal?
 Value-add What should we focus on as investors to drive financial and impact outperformance over the long term?